crxunch/CrabCracker/README.md

 ## Usage

-To run CrabCracker, clone the repository, then:
+To run clasher, clone the repository, then:

-1. `cd /path/to/CrabCracker/`
+1. `cd /path/to/clasher/`
 2. `cargo run -- -f <hashlist> -w <wordlist> -a <hashing_algorithm>`

-Once you have run CrabCracker for the first time, you may continue to run CrabCracker with the above command, or you may:
+Once you have run clasher for the first time, you may continue to run clasher with the above command, or you may:

-1. Navigate to `/path/to/CrabCracker/target/debug`
+1. Navigate to `/path/to/clasher/target/debug`
-2. Run the `CrabCracker` binary as you would any other.
+2. Run the `clasher` binary as you would any other.